cosmos/cosmos-sdk/docs/using-the-sdk/quick-start.md

 ## Next

-Congratulations for making it to the end of this short introduction guide!
-If you want to learn more, check out the following ressources:
+Congratulations on making it to the end of this short introduction guide!
+If you want to learn more, check out the following resources:

 - [How to build a full SDK application from scratch](https://tutorials.cosmos.network/nameservice/tutorial/00-intro.html).
 - [Read the Cosmos SDK Documentation](../intro/overview.md).